suji0131/Notes/QInt/DataScience.md

 L1 regularization can't help with multicollinearity; it will just pick the feature with the largest correlation to the outcome

-Even in the case when you have a strong reason to use L1 given the number of features, I would recommend going for Elastic Nets instead.
+Even in the case when you have a strong reason to use L1 given the number of features, I would recommend going for Elastic Nets (ratio of L1 & L2 Regu.) instead.
 Granted this will only be a practical option if you are doing linear/logistic regression.
 But, in that case, Elastic Nets have proved to be (in theory and in practice) better than L1/Lasso.

 ### momentum